Mahmood Opens Up About Personal Growth and Artistic Evolution Since the Pandemic

 Many artists struggled to stay creative in the past year.
 How did you cope with the isolation and potential creative drought?
 Have you experienced a halt in your drive and if so, what helped you get out of it?

 It was so simple to find it again.
 Universal asked me if I wanted to write something in Tuscan in this giant studio in the middle of the green, the forest, the trees, and for me it was so suggesting to write there.
-And there in fact I started writing “Inuyasha”, and also “Talata” and “T’amo”.
-So for me it’s necessary to go in other parts, just not to stay at home because at home I’m so blocked.
+And there, in fact, I started writing “Inuyasha”, and also “Talata” and “T’amo”.
+So for me it’s necessary to go to other parts, just not to stay at home, because at home I’m so blocked.
 I had the luck to work in this studio to just close the album.
 The best way to write for me is travel.

 You mentioned you are always changing and growing, willing to learn new things.
 What would you say is your true identity at the moment?

 I think that I’m changing, you know, it’s a passage.
-Also this album “Ghettolimpo” is a passage.
-I think that a lot of things that represent me in this moment are in this album because the things and songs that I wrote two years ago I listen to it today and I feel it, I feel represented by these songs.
-Doesn’t mean I’m like this also now, there are parts in this album that I’m also trying to change.
+Also, this album “Ghettolimpo” is a passage.
+I think that a lot of things that represent me in this moment are in this album because the things and songs that I wrote two years ago, I listen to it today and I feel it, I feel represented by these songs.
+Doesn’t mean I’m like this also now; there are parts in this album that I’m also trying to change.
 For example, in relationships I’m not so good.
-In this period I have difficulties to understand when I’m in love or not in love because I think there are a lot of problems.
-When I think about problems a lot in my mind they block me from feeling emotions.
-I want to just be more free to close this album, close this promo, and after I want to also think about myself, my mind and my feelings.
-I think it is important to think about life and the future but if you are not calm and you don’t consider your feelings it’s more difficult, also to entertain a relationship with people.
+In this period, I have difficulties to understand whether I’m in love or not in love because I think there are a lot of problems.
+When I think about problems a lot in my mind, they block me from feeling emotions.
+I want to just be more free to close this album, close this promo, and after I want to also think about myself, my mind, and my feelings.
+I think it is important to think about life and the future, but if you are not calm and you don’t consider your feelings, it’s more difficult, also to entertain a relationship with people.

 What is the meaning behind your new album name “Ghettolimpo”?

 With Ghettolimpo I wanted to describe a new word.
 A middle street between the highest things and the lowest, the “limpos” and the “ghettos”.
-In this word, people are not immortal or simply mortal, it’s just a middle thing because in these songs I talk about real life by making the comparison with mythology.
-For example, I took the comparison with Narcissus but I also talk about other myths in the album.
-And I love this title, it also sounds like sort of a new video game title and I think this album has a lot of this video game idea.
+In this world, people are not immortal or simply mortal; it’s just a middle thing because in these songs I talk about real life by making the comparison with mythology.
+For example, I took the comparison with Narcissus, but I also talk about other myths in the album.
+And I love this title; it also sounds like a sort of new video game title, and I think this album has a lot of this video game idea.
 I’m a huge fan of the Japanese world, of manga, anime, and I want to put all my passions in this album.
 One is mythology and one is the video game aspect, and I also connect the meaning of these things.
-We created one character for each song and one song is a level and these things from the video games I also put in the production.
-For example, I have three video game themes in the album, “Dorado”, “Kobra”, and “Talata” because the melody of these songs reminds me of the video game theme at the beginning.
-The melody of “Dorado” and “Kobra” remind me a lot of this word.
+We created one character for each song, and one song is a level and these things from the video games I also put in the production.
+For example, I have three video game themes in the album, “Dorado”, “Kobra”, and “Talata”, because the melody of these songs reminds me of the video game theme at the beginning.
+The melody of “Dorado” and “Kobra” reminds me a lot of this word.
 I put something special in this word Ghettolimpo.
-It’s like a new word, a new video game word in which the true heros ar people.
+It’s like a new word, a new video game word in which the true heroes are people.

 What is your favorite video game?